PPA-Game: Characterizing and Learning Competitive Dynamics Among Online Content Creators: Omitted Proofs

-Therefore,
+Therefore, $\forall u' \in V_j, \quad$,

-In addition,
+In addition, $\forall u', u'' \in V_j, u' \ge u''$,

 (c) Finally, we could prove this lemma according to Theorem 1 in \citep{pradelski2012learning}.
 Note that our Markov process $\calM(\epsilon; \calG')$ follow exactly the one proposed in \citep{pradelski2012learning} and the only modifications are to ensure that the payoff calculation for each player follows the game $\calG'$.
 By part (a) and (b) of our proof, the conditions of Theorem 1 in \citep{pradelski2012learning} hold.
-As a result, since $\calG'$ have at least one PNE and the most efficient PNE is unique with probability $1$ according to \Thmref{thrm:game-perturbed}, the only stochastically stable state is $Z^*$ in \Eqref{eq:z-star}.
+As a result, since $\calG'$ have at least one PNE and the most efficient PNE is unique with probability $1$ according to \cref{thrm:game-perturbed}, the only stochastically stable state is $Z^*$ in \cref{eq:z-star}.
 As a result, when $\epsilon \rightarrow 0$, $p_{Z^*}(\epsilon; \calG') \rightarrow 1$.
 Now the claim follows. \end{proof}

-\begin{lemma} Suppose the conditions in \Thmref{thrm:regret} hold.
-Let $w_s$ be the set of rounds in the learning phase with length $c_2s^{\eta}$ and $Z^*$ be the unique stochastically stable state of $\calM(\epsilon; \calG')$ given by \Eqref{eq:z-star}.
+\begin{lemma} Suppose the conditions in \cref{thrm:regret} hold.
+Let $w_s$ be the set of rounds in the learning phase with length $c_2s^{\eta}$ and $Z^*$ be the unique stochastically stable state of $\calM(\epsilon; \calG')$ given by \cref{eq:z-star}.
 Let $Z(t)$ be status of the Markov process $\calM(\epsilon; \calG')$ at round $t$.
 Define the counter $H_s$ and the event $E_{2s}$ as